The Tragedy of Nellie Nettleship - Totley Sheffield July 1935

 Nettleship Doreen C Hessey Ecclesall B. 9c 625

-But just over a year this report appeared in the Daily Independent dated Thursday 18th July 1935
+But just over a year later this report appeared in the Daily Independent dated Thursday 18th July 1935

 The following day this report appeared in The Birmingham Evening Gazette dated